 Plush Rocking Horse

-The different types of rocking horses include the following:
+The different types of antique rocking horses include the following:

 Plush rocking horses: These rocking horses look real and children played and adventured all sorts with them.
 However, this antique is liked to get damaged since it is made of standard quality and the child might have an impulse feeling to ride in it.
 It is supported by rockers made of wood which makes it quite sturdy.
 Depending on price, some are made of metal or plastic.
 They are available in different quality, size, and price.
 You can find different varieties of plush rocking horses on eBay with prices ranging from $50 going up to hundreds of dollars.
 There are quite a number of different varieties to choose from.